nitin-motiani/jlisp/src/Plans.md

 This file describes the scope of the problem and the design decisions.
 There will be changes to this file as the ideas evolve and design becomes more concrete or when there are changes.
-The file is mainly there for me to help keep track of my thoughts rather in a simple manner.
+The file is mainly there for me to help keep track of my thoughts in a simple manner.

 Scope :- A subset of scheme